Capital punishment in Singapore

-Capital punishment is a legal penalty in Singapore.
-Executions in Singapore are carried out by long drop hanging, and they usually take place at dawn.
-33 offences— including murder, drug trafficking, terrorism, use of firearms and kidnapping — warrant the death penalty under Singapore law.
+Executions in Singapore are carried out by long drop hanging, and usually take place at dawn.
+Thirty-three offences—including murder, drug trafficking, terrorism, use of firearms and kidnapping—warrant the death penalty under Singaporean law.

 In 2012, Singapore amended its laws to exempt some offences from the mandatory death sentence.
-In a survey done in 2005 by The Straits Times, 95% of Singaporeans believe that their country should retain the death penalty.
+In a 2005 survey by The Straits Times, 95% of Singaporeans were of the view that their country should retain the death penalty.
 The support steadily fell throughout the years due to the increasing liberal opinions of society.
 Despite the decline, a large majority of the public remains supportive of the use of the death penalty, with more than 80% of Singaporeans believing that their country should retain the death penalty in 2021.

-The most recent execution to be conducted in Singapore was on 7 October 2022, when a 55-year-old Singaporean convicted of a drug trafficking charge was executed at dawn.
-Eleven executions took place in Singapore in 2022.
+The most recent executions conducted in Singapore took place on 15 October 2025, when two Singaporeans, Hamzah Ibrahim and Tika Pesik were hanged on the same day for trafficking 26.29g of heroin.

 Legislation

 Procedures

 Section 316 of the Criminal Procedure Code states that the death penalty in Singapore is to be conducted by hanging.

-Hangings always take place at dawn and are by the long drop method.
-The Singapore government has affirmed its choice of execution in favour of other methods.
+Judicial hangings always take place shortly before dawn on a Friday and are conducted by the long drop method.
+The Singapore government has affirmed its choice of execution by hanging in favour of other methods.

 It is a normal practice for everyone present in the courtroom to stand and remain silent before the death sentence is passed.
 The judge will then proceed to announce the death sentence on the accused, who has been found guilty and convicted of the capital offence.
 The condemned will be given notice at least four days before execution.
 In the case of foreigners sentenced to death, their families and diplomatic missions or embassies will be given one to two weeks' notice.